Accredited and Nationally Recognized

 Our Unique Story of Higher Education Accreditation

-WGU has the distinction of being the only university to receive regional accreditation simultaneously from four regional accrediting commissions.
+WGU has the distinction of being the only university to receive regional accreditation from four regional accrediting commissions at the same time.
 In part because of our founding by the governors of 19 U.S. states, which encompass a wide geographic region, WGU was simultaneously reviewed by a special committeethe Inter-Regional Accrediting Committeecomprised of representatives from four regional accrediting commissions.
-In February 2003, the committee awarded WGU accreditation in all four regions, an extraordinary recognition that had never before nor since occurred.
+In February 2003, the committee awarded WGU accreditation in all four regions, a unique and unprecedented recognition.
 The Northwest Commission is considered WGU’s “home” accrediting body because the university’s main offices are located in Utah, which falls under the review of the commission.
 WGU still continues to be an institution with a broad focus and a mission to expand access to higher education.
 The university serves students in all 50 states and military installations abroad.

 What Accreditation Means to You